EU elections 2024 – this is what the candidates think about higher education

 First name: Tomas Tobé

-1. Do you think that academic freedom needs stronger protection at EU level? | JA.
-Academic freedom is essential for research and development.
-In addition, both the member states and the EU as a whole should invest more in research and innovation. |
+1. Do you believe that academic freedom needs stronger protection at the EU level?JAAcademic freedom is crucial for research and development.
+In addition, both member states and the EU as a whole should invest more in research and innovation.

-2. Do you think that the number of Swedish students who study all or part of their education abroad should increase? | JA.
-This is of course something that is ultimately up to the individual's free choice, but fundamentally it is good to have an increased exchange of knowledge and the type of experience that study abroad provides.
-Studying abroad should therefore be facilitated. |
+2. Do you believe that the number of Swedish students who study all or part of their education abroad should increase?JAThis is of course something that is ultimately up to the individual's free choice, but fundamentally it is good to have an increased exchange of knowledge and the type of experience that studying abroad provides.
+Studying abroad should therefore be made easier.

-3. Do you think that EU research funding should increase? | JA.
-Research and development is an area we think should be given increased resources at EU level, through reprioritization in the budget.
-That type of investment pays off many times over and enables the EU to be at the forefront. |
+3. Do you think that EU research funding should increase?
+JAResearch and development is an area we believe should be given increased resources at EU level, through reprioritization in the budget.
+This type of investment pays off many times over and allows the EU to be at the forefront.

-4. Are you interested in sitting on the committee for culture and education (CULT)? | DO NOT KNOW.
-It is too early to say about possible committee seats, but it would be good if the Moderates are represented in CULT. |
+4. Are you interested in serving on the Committee on Culture and Education (CULT)?DON'T KNOWIt is too early to predict possible committee seats, but it would be good if the Moderates were represented in CULT.

 Sverigedemo Craterna